Elbridge Ayer Burbank

-Elbridge Ayer (E. A.) Burbank (August 10, 1858 – April 21, 1949) was an American artist who sketched and painted more than 1200 portraits of Native Americans from 125 tribes.
-He studied art in Chicago and in his 30s traveled to Munich, Germany for additional studies with notable German artists.
+Elbridge Ayer Burbank (April 10, 1858 – March 21, 1949) was an American artist who sketched and painted more than 1200 portraits of Native Americans from 125 tribes.
+He studied art in Chicago and in his 30s traveled to Munich, Germany, for additional studies with notable German artists.
 He is believed to be the only person to paint the war chief Geronimo from life.

 Early life and education

-Elbridge was born on August 10, 1858 in Harvard, Illinois to Anna Maria (Ayer) and Abner Jewett Burbank.
+Elbridge was born on April 10, 1858, in Harvard, Illinois, to Anna Maria (Ayer) and Abner Jewett Burbank.
 After attending public schools, he started art studies at the Chicago Academy of Design, where he was influenced by Leonard Volk and graduated in 1874.

 His maternal uncle Edward E. Ayer was a successful business magnate, museum philanthropist and antiquarian collector.
 He collected books, original manuscripts and other materials relating to the history and ethnology of Native American peoples at the time of European encounter.
 His collection, one of the founding donations to the Newberry Library in Chicago, contains a number of Burbank's works.